rdwatters/hugo-starter/README.md

 * 30 svg icons in `partials/svg_icons` for easier embedding and styling via CSS, resolution independence, and fewer HTTP requests
 * On your first `hugo server`, all social media icons in the bottom left are pulled from the SVG icon directory
 * Font Awesome Version 4.5.0 (`/assets/scss/fontawesome/\*scss & `/static/css/fonts/fontawesome` for actual font files)

+## Open Source Fonts

+* `/static/css/fonts/` includes Open Sans, Lato, Montserrat, Noto Serif, Raleway, Roboto, Source Sans Pro, and Ubuntu.
+* `/assets/scss/modules/_font-face.scss` has been created with a naming convention so that you can include the font of your choice with a single `$font` variable in `variables.scss`.
+See the comments in both `_font-face.scss` and `variables` for more details.

 ## Utilities